CHILD LABOUR PROHIBITION AND REGULATION ACT, 1986 BARE ACT UPDATED

 “3A.
 No adolescent shall be employed or permitted to work in any of the hazardous occupations or processes set forth in the Schedule:

 Provided that the Central Government may, by notification, specify the nature of the non-hazardous work to which an adolescent may be permitted to work under this Act.’’.

 4. Power to amend the Schedule.

-The Central Government, after giving by notification in the Official Gazette, not less than three months’ notice of its intention so to do, may, by like notification, add any occupation or process to the Schedule and thereupon the Schedule shall be deemed to have been amended accordingly.
+The Central Government, after giving by notification in the Official Gazette, not less than three months’ notice of its intention so to do, may, by like notification, add to, or, omit from, the Schedule any hazardous occupation or process and thereupon the Schedule shall be deemed to have been amended accordingly.

 (2) The Committee shall consist of a Chairman and such other members not exceeding ten, as may be appointed by the Central Government.

 (3) the Committee shall meet as often as it may consider necessary and shall have power to regulate its own procedure.

 (4) The Committee may, if it deems it necessary so to do, constitute one or more sub-committees and may appoint to any such sub-committee, whether generally or for the consideration of any particular matter, any person who is not a member of the Committee.

 (5) The term of office of, the manner of filling casual vacancies in the office of, and the allowance, if any, payable to, the Chairman and other members of the Committee, and the conditions and restrictions subject to which the Committee may appoint any person who is not a member of the Committee as a member of any of its sub-committees shall be such as may be prescribed.